Adult/Gerontology Acute Care Nurse Practitioner (AGACNP)

 - Many Core classes offered with an online format

-In the Kent State College of Nursing, post-master's nursing certificate programs are available to individuals who hold a Master's Degree in nursing.
+Kent State's College of Nursing offers post-master's nursing certificate programs for individuals who hold a Master's Degree in nursing.